Multi-window STFT phase retrieval: lattice uniqueness: Introduction

 \begin{theorem} Suppose that $\mathcal{P}\subseteq \C^2$ does phase retrieval.
 If $A = \mathrm{diag}(\alpha,\beta) \in \mathrm{GL}_2(\R)$ satisfies $|\det(A)|^{-1} \ge 2$ then $\left(\{g_p\}_{p\in\mathcal{P}}, (0,\frac{\beta}{4})^T + A\mathbb{Z}^2\right)$ does phase retrieval on $L^2(\R,\R)$. \end{theorem}

-The two theorems above include as an assumption that the vectors $p$ which define the employed window functions form a family which does phase retrieval in $\C^2$.
+The two theorems above include as an assumption that $\mathcal{P}$ forms a family which does phase retrieval in $\C^2$.
 It is a notoriously hard problem to decide whether a given frame does phase retrieval in $\C^n$ or not \cite{bandeira_savingphase,Heinosaari2013,Edidin,Vinzant,Bodmann2015}.
-With regards to the problem of phase retrieval in $\C^2$ it is known that the so-called $4n-4$ conjecture holds, that is, in dimension $n=2$ no family of three or less vectors does phase retrieval, while a generic family of four (or more) vectors does the job \cite[Thm.
-10]{bandeira_savingphase}.
+With regards to the problem of phase retrieval in $\C^2$, it is known that the so-called \emph{$4n-4$ conjecture} holds, that is, in dimension $n=2$ no family of three or less vectors does phase retrieval, while a generic family of four (or more) vectors does the job \cite[Theorem 10]{bandeira_savingphase}.
 Recall that $m$ vectors $\varphi_1, \dots, \varphi_m \in \C^n$ are called generic if they belong to a certain non-empty Zariski open subset of $\C^{n \times m} \simeq (\R^{n \times m})^2$.
-In this article we will abolish the assumption on a frame to be generic and establish the following characterization for a system of four vectors to do phase retrieval in $\C^2$.
-This characterization provides us straightaway with an easy-to-check geometric condition on how to choose four window functions for the problem at hand. \begin{theorem} Let $\varphi_0,\varphi_1,\varphi_2,\varphi_3\in \C^2$.
-Moreover, define
+In this article, we will abolish the assumption on a frame to be generic and establish a precise characterization for a system of four vectors to do phase retrieval in $\C^2$.
+This characterization provides us straightaway with an easy-to-check geometric condition on how to choose four window functions for the STFT phase retrieval problem.